Mathematics of paper folding: History

 In 1893, Indian civil servant T. Sundara Row published Geometric Exercises in Paper Folding which used paper folding to demonstrate proofs of geometrical constructions.
 This work was inspired by the use of origami in the kindergarten system.
-Row demonstrated an approximate trisection of angles and implied construction of a cube root was impossible.
+Row demonstrated an approximate trisection of angles and implied that the construction of a cube root was impossible.

 In 1922, Harry Houdini published "Houdini's Paper Magic," which described origami techniques that drew informally from mathematical approaches that were later formalized.

 In 1936 Margharita P. Beloch showed that use of the 'Beloch fold', later used in the sixth of the Huzita–Hatori axioms, allowed the general cubic equation to be solved using origami.

 In 1949, R C Yeates' book "Geometric Methods" described three allowed constructions corresponding to the first, second, and fifth of the Huzita–Hatori axioms.

 The Yoshizawa–Randlett system of instruction by diagram was introduced in 1961.

-In 1980 was reported a construction which enabled an angle to be trisected.
+In 1980 a construction was reported which enabled an angle to be trisected.
 Trisections are impossible under Euclidean rules.

 Also in 1980, Kōryō Miura and Masamori Sakamaki demonstrated a novel map-folding technique whereby the folds are made in a prescribed parallelogram pattern, which allows the map to be expandable without any right-angle folds in the conventional manner.
 Their pattern allows the fold lines to be interdependent, and hence the map can be unpacked in one motion by pulling on its opposite ends, and likewise folded by pushing the two ends together.
 No unduly complicated series of movements are required, and folded Miura-ori can be packed into a very compact shape.
 In 1985 Miura reported a method of packaging and deployment of large membranes in outer space, and as early as 2012 this technique had been applied to solar panels on spacecraft.

 In 1986, Messer reported a construction by which one could double the cube, which is impossible with Euclidean constructions.

 The first complete statement of the seven axioms of origami by French folder and mathematician Jacques Justin was written in 1986, but were overlooked until the first six were rediscovered by Humiaki Huzita in 1989.
 The first International Meeting of Origami Science and Technology (now known as the International Conference on Origami in Science, Math, and Education) was held in 1989 in Ferrara, Italy.
 At this meeting, a construction was given by Scimemi for the regular heptagon.

 Around 1990, Robert J. Lang and others first attempted to write computer code that would solve origami problems.

 In 1996, Marshall Bern and Barry Hayes showed that the problem of assigning a crease pattern of mountain and valley folds in order to produce a flat origami structure starting from a flat sheet of paper is NP-complete.

 In 1999, a theorem due to Haga provided constructions used to divide the side of a square into rational fractions.